jimdigriz/bratwurst/DEVELOPMENT.md

      * **PPPoA:** ATM-over-TCP (`atmtcp`) <- ppp
      * **PPPoE:** ATM-over-TCP (`atmtcp`) <- RFC2684 (`br2684ctl`) <- ppp

-All the interesting bits live in `overlay`, and under `opt/bratwurst` (which appears as `/opt/bratwurst` on the target) you will find the `init` script which you can treat like you would `rc.local` for boottime customisations.
+All the interesting bits live in `overlay`, and under `opt/bratwurst` (which appears as `/opt/bratwurst` on the target) you will find the `init` script which you can treat like you would `rc.local` for boot time customisations.

 To make amendments to the rootfs before it is converted to a binary blob you will want to look at `board/bratwurst/COMMON/post-build.sh`.
 This is run after the overlay directory is copied on top of the base root filesystem and deals with making minor fixups to files in place.